A simple blood test that checks your vitamin D stores to support bones, muscles, and overall wellbeing.

 in a single, convenient place.

-Do I need to fast?
+Do I need to fast for this test?
 No. You can eat and drink normally unless your clinician gives other instructions.

 What can affect my result?
-Season and sun exposure, skin tone, age, pregnancy, body weight, supplements, and some medicines can change levels.
+Recent supplements, sun exposure, season, skin tone, age, pregnancy, and some medicines can change levels.
+High-dose biotin may skew some tests.

 How often should I test?
-If you start or change supplements, many people recheck after a few months.
-Once stable, test as your clinician recommends.
+If starting or changing supplements, or at higher risk, consider retesting after a few months or as advised by your clinician.

 How long do results take?
-Most labs report results within one to three business days.
+Most labs report results within 1-3 working days.

 One annual blood test (100+ biomarkers)